The Croods: Television series

 A traditionally-animated television series based on the film, titled Dawn of the Croods, debuted on December 24, 2015, on Netflix.
 None of the original cast members that voiced the Croods family in the film reprise their roles in the series.
 The voice cast consists of Dan Milano as Grug, Stephanie Lemelin as Eep, Cree Summer as Ugga, A.J.
-Locascio as Thunk, Laraine Newman as Gran, and Grey Griffin as Sandy.
+LoCascio as Thunk, Laraine Newman as Gran, and Grey Griffin as Sandy.

-A second animated series, this time CGI-animated, was announced titled The Croods: Family Tree, set to be released simultaneously on Peacock and Hulu on September 23, 2021.
-Tran reprises her role as Dawn from the sequel while Locascio reprises his role as Thunk from the previous series.
+A second animated series, this time CGI-animated, was announced titled The Croods: Family Tree, which was released simultaneously on Peacock and Hulu on September 23, 2021.
+Tran reprises her role as Dawn from the sequel while LoCascio reprises his role as Thunk from the previous series.
 The new voice cast features, Amy Landecker as Ugga, Kiff VandenHeuvel as Grug, Ally Dixon as Eep, Artemis Pebdani as Gran, Darin Brooks as Guy, Matthew Waterson as Phil, and Amy Rosoff as Hope.

-In culture
+Legacy

 The film was referenced in 2021 by Australian Prime Minister Scott Morrison after his comparison between his government's COVID-19 lockdown exit roadmap strategy and the film, saying "we can't stay in the cave".

+In May 2025, memes referencing the movie emerged on social media.
+The most common version of the meme was of main character Grug saying "rhymes with Grug."